Sunset Terrace/Montclair, Houston: History

-Cityscape

 The community is inside the 610 Loop.
 Together the area that Sunset Terrace and Montclair occupy is bounded by Weslayan Street to the west, Westpark Drive to the north, Edloe Street to the east, and Bissonnet Street to the south.
 The community is between West University Place and Interstate 69/U.S. Route 59 (Southwest Freeway).
 It is in proximity to Highland Village, Rice Village, Rice University, and The Galleria.

 The community has many mature oak trees.
 The street names in the community originate from U.S. universities and colleges.
 The sizes of lots in Sunset Terrace/Montclair are larger than typical properties in West University Place.
 Several lots are over 10000 sqft of area.
 In 1995 Joanne Flynn, a Sunset Terrace resident and a real estate agent with John Daugherty, said "You get a little bit larger lot in Sunset Terrace for the same amount of money.
 They're deeper than your typical West U. lot."
 In 2009 Kathleen Dunwoody Graf, a real estate agent with Greenwood King Properties, said that house buyers choose Sunset Terrace mainly due to the central location and large lots.